 Rehabilitation After a Minimally-Invasive Reconstruction of the Distal Biceps Tendon

 All distal biceps tears that have been repaired surgically will require time to heal properly.
-Dr. Millett will have the arm in a sling for a short time.
+Dr. Millett will ask you to wear a sling after surgery.
 Sometimes a brace is also needed.
 Physical therapy can be incorporated during this time.
-After 6 weeks post-op, strengthening exercises will be initiated and functional exercises to rehabilitate the arm.
-By four months post-surgery, most patients can resume normal activities.
+After 6 weeks post-op, strengthening exercises will be initiated to rehabilitate arm function.
+By four months post-surgery, most patients resume normal activities.